ninetails/awesome/programming/JavaScript/Packages.md

 - **[Docz](https://github.com/pedronauck/docz/)** - "It has never been so easy to document your things!"
 - **[React Styleguidist](https://github.com/styleguidist/react-styleguidist)** - Isolated React component development environment with a living style guide <https://react-styleguidist.js.org/>
+- **[unified](https://github.com/unifiedjs/unified)** - friendly interface backed by an ecosystem of plugins built for creating and manipulating content <https://unified.js.org/>

 ## Editors